gkazunii/eemix/README.md

 #### 💡Can we apply the algorithm to a non-normalized tensor?

 Our method assumes that the input tensor is normalized.
 If the tensor is not normalized, the following heuristic can be applied.
 First, record the total sum $\lambda$ of the input tensor $T$.
 Then, normalize the input tensor and apply the E2M algorithm.
 Finally, multiply the reconstructed tensor by $\lambda$.
-For example, in the case of optimizing the KL divergence for positive measures (often called I-divergence), the sum of the reconstructed tensor is the same as the sum of the input tensor, so this heuristic is reasonable.
+Please refer to the example for image reconstrction in the [demo file](https://github.com/gkazunii/eemix/blob/main/demo/demo_dense.ipynb).
+In the case of optimizing the KL divergence for positive measures (often called I-divergence), the sum of the reconstructed tensor is the same as the sum of the input tensor, so this heuristic is reasonable.

 #### 💡Can we apply the algorithm to a real-valued tensor?